 Look!
 It's me!

-I am an artist and graphic designer working in Los Angeles.
-I've had the pleasure of working with nonprofit organizations including AIDS Walk Los Angeles, New York, and San Francisco, Outfest Los Angeles Film Festival, and John Anson Ford Theatres.
+I am an artist and graphic designer from Los Angeles(currently Sioux Falls, SD).
+I've had the pleasure of working with nonprofit organizations including AIDS Walk Los Angeles, New York, and San Francisco, Outfest Los Angeles Film Festival, The Ford and most recently LA Opera.
 I've also worked with Pollen, an experience tech company that collaborates with artists like Justin Bieber, The All American Rejects, Duran Duran, and Travis Barker.
-The greatest lesson I've learned from working alongside these amazing people is that I have a lot of kindness to offer and I hope to inspire someone to follow their dreams in the same way that everyone I've worked with has done so for me.
+The greatest lesson I've learned from working with these organizations is that I never want to let go of my desire to build creative campaigns for underrepresented communities and communities outside of the regular zeitgeist.

 I took this photograph while I was in New York, it encapsulated my experience of being inundated with new information, textures, architecture, and art!
 The person seated in a pensive manner is a perfect symbol for the thoughts I felt as an artist gathering information: silent, thoughtful, and calm.